PgBiel/typst-tablex/README.md

 Use `colspanx(2)(rowspanx(2)[d])` to colspan and rowspan at the same time.
 Be careful not to attempt to overwrite other cells' spans, as you will get a nasty error.

+**Note (since tablex v0.0.8):** By default, colspans and rowspans can cause spanned `auto` columns and rows to expand to fit their contents (only the last spanned track - column or row -  can expand).
+If you'd like colspans to not affect column sizes at all (and thus "fit" within their spanned columns), you may specify `fit-spans: (x: true)` to the table.
+Similarly, you can specify `fit-spans: (y: true)` to have rowspans not affect row sizes at all.
+To apply both effects, use either `fit-spans: true` or `fit-spans: (x: true, y: true)`.
+You can also apply this to a single colspan (for example) with `colspanx(2, fit-spans: (x: true))[a]`, as this option is available not only for the whole table but also for each cell.
+See the reference section for more information.

 ### Repeat header rows

 You can now ensure the first row (or, rather, the rows covered by the first rowspan) in your table repeats across pages.
 Just use `repeat-header: true` (default is `false`).